 Ulcerative colitis affects the

-In many mild cases, medicines can reduce swelling and control symptoms, such as diarrhea.
+In many mild cases, medicines can reduce inflammation and control symptoms, such as diarrhea.
 But sometimes medicines don't work.
 Surgery to remove the colon is the only cure for the disease.

 Ulcerative colitis can lower your quality of life.
 Frequent diarrhea and belly pain may force you to limit work or social activities.
 Having the disease can be stressful.
 Some people feel alone and depressed.

-Over time, colitis raises your risk of colon cancer.
+Over time, ulcerative colitis raises the risk of colon cancer for most people.
+Your risk may start to go up after 8 to 10 years.
+Your risk is highest if a lot of your colon is involved.
 Most doctors advise getting tested for colon cancer if you have had ulcerative colitis for 8 years.

 Two surgeries are commonly done.